Religious services curbed across Mideast over virus fears - WHIZ News

 Israel has reported more than 100 cases, with the numbers ticking up in recent days despite a number of tough measures taken in recent weeks to slow the spread of the virus.

-Associated Press writers Isaac Scharf; Jon Gambrell in Dubai, United Arab Emirates; Amir Vahdat in Tehran, Iran; Noha ElHennawy in Cairo; Bassem Mroue in Beirut and Fares Akram in Gaza City, Gaza Strip, contributed.
+Associated Press writers Isaac Scharf; Jon Gambrell in Dubai, United Arab Emirates; Amir Vahdat in Tehran, Iran; Noha ElHennawy in Cairo; Bassem Mroue in Beirut and Fares Akram in Gaza City, Gaza Strip, and Munir Ahmed in Islamabad, Pakistan contributed.